jme/clj-m1-notes/index.md

 &nbsp;

 ### A quick comparison
 The new Mini feels exremely responsive and snappy.
-How about a quick performance test?
+How about a quick, totally ad-hoc performance test?

 For a more valid comparison I added the [x86_64 build of the Azul JDK1.8](https://www.azul.com/downloads/zulu-community/?package=jdk) to the MBA and set it as the active JVM.